dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

   model = [ "DSHP", "LGEM", "HWRF" ];

 The **model** variable contains a list of comma-separated models to be used.
-The models are identified with an ATCF ID (normally four unique characters).
+Each model is identified with an ATCF TECH ID (normally four unique characters).
 This model identifier should match the model column in the ATCF format input file.
 An empty list indicates that all models in the input file(s) will be processed.

 ____________________